dbugshe2/simple-python-server/README.md

     + `test()` which tells us whether it able to handle the request
     + and `act()` which actually takes some action
 - as soon as the right case is found, it handles the request and we break out of the loop
-- There are three case classes that reproduce the behavior of our perevious server version
+- There are three case classes that reproduce the behavior of our previous server version
     + `case_no_file` - The File or directory does noto exist
     + `case_existing_file` - The File exists
     + `case_always_fail` - Base case for if nothing else works
+- Next we try to teach our server to serve up the `index.html` page for a directory if there is one
+    + the helper method `index_path` in the `case_directory_index_file` method constructs the path to the `index.html` file
+    + here the test method checks whether the directory containing an `index.html` page and asks the request handler to handle that page
+    + then lastly we a `case_directory_index_file` object is added to the Cases list in `RequestHandler`
+- and a listing of the directory if there isn't.
+    + This case is similar to the step above except that our test checks whether there isn't an `index.html` file, this is done in the `case_directory_no_index_file` class.
+    + we add a `list_dir` method to `RequestHandler` to generate a directory listing and then we call `list_dir` from the case handlers `act` method.